 High school diploma plus 3 years of related finance work experience; equivalent education/experience considered.
 A willingness and demonstrated ability to learn new hardware and software systems.
 Demonstrated ability to maintain confidentiality in compliance with rules and regulations, including HIPAA and FERPA guidelines on the disclosure of information.
 Demonstrated ability to communicate effectively in written and verbal formats.
 Demonstrated ability to build and maintain positive relationships within and outside of reporting lines.
 Demonstrated ability to establish priorities and meet deadlines.
 Knowledge of finance terminology and practices.

-Associate's or equivalent education/experience.
+Associate's degree.
 Experience performing finance tasks in a business setting.
 Experience functioning in a team environment.
 Experience with SAP or large integrated finance system.
-Cash handling experience.
 Knowledge of federal and state laws and guidelines related to business practices.

 With over 25,000 students, the University of Nebraska-Lincoln is a diverse educational insitution with international stature.
 The intellectual center for the state of Nebraska and beyond, we are a land-grant, top tier national research-extensive insitution.
 Part of the Big Ten conference, Big Ten Academic Alliance, our mission includes growing relationships and resources that enable the University of Nebraska to change lives.